WFSE Police Mgmt. Contract

 Within thirty (30) calendar days of the occurrence of a situation, condition, or action that caused the grievance, the employee(s) affected and/or the steward or Union representative shall present the grievance to the employee’s immediate supervisor for resolution.
 The Human Resources Consultant may also attend, if desired by the University.
 Presentation of the grievance shall include a short written description of the subject of the grievance and the contract Articles allegedly violated.
 If the grievance is directed against the employee’s immediate supervisor, the grievance may be presented to the next higher level of supervision.
 In the event the employee’s immediate supervisor does not have authority to resolve the grievance, the grievance will be presented at the level having authority to act as determined by the Employer.
 The Employer will respond within five (5) calendar days of the meeting.

-In the event an employee files a grievance outside the department in which he/she is employed and the grievance cannot be resolved at Step One, the grievance will be processed at Step Two by the level of management as designated by the University in the department which has been named in the grievance.
+In the event an employee files a grievance outside the department in which the employee is employed and the grievance cannot be resolved at Step One, the grievance will be processed at Step Two by the level of management as designated by the University in the department which has been named in the grievance.

 If a satisfactory settlement is not reached in Step One, and the employee wishes to pursue the matter further, said grievance shall be put into writing on the agreed upon grievance form and referred to the department head or designee or to the next appropriate level of management and the Office of Labor Relations within fifteen (15) calendar days after the decision from Step One.
 The date of alleged occurrence of the grievance shall be specified.
 The parties shall attempt to meet to resolve the grievance within fifteen (15) calendar days following the date of written submittal.
 At this step, the Union agrees to cite all known sections of the Agreement and/or written policy or practice allegedly violated and to provide a copy to the Human Resources Office and Office of Labor Relations.
 The grievant may be represented by a steward and a union staff representative.
 The University will be represented by the appropriate management official(s) or designee(s), a representative from the Office of Labor Relations, and a Human Resources Consultant, if desired by the University.
 The University will respond in writing within ten (10) calendar days.